Controlled Polarization Switch in a Polariton Josephson Junction: Results

+Equations~\eqref{ext1}--\eqref{ext3} describe the spatial (extrinsic) Josephson dynamics.
+Since the overall phase of the left and right wells of the BJJ cannot be properly defined anymore, we choose to track only the evolution of the overall particle imbalance $z(t)$:

-For the extrinsic dynamics, the truncation of the SO-coupled BJJ to a conventional double-well situation is realized if $\wp_c(0)=0$ (linearly-polarized condensate) or $\wp_c(0) = \pm1$ (purely circular polarization).
+For extrinsic Josephson effect, the truncation of the SO-coupled BJJ to a conventional double-well situation is realized if $\wp_c(0)=0$ (linearly-polarized condensate) or $\wp_c(0) = \pm1$ (purely circular polarization).
 The critical value of $z(0)$ to pass to the MQST regime is

-where $N_\sigma = N_{tot}/2$ for linear and $N_{tot}$ for circular polarization.
+where $N_\sigma = N_{tot}/2$ for linear and $N_\sigma = N_{tot}$ for circular polarization.
 These specific cases are shown in Fig.~\ref{fig2}, panels (a--c) and (g--i), respectively.
 The oscillation frequency for a circularly-polarized BJJ is almost twice higher due to the doubled particle number in one pseudospin component.
 For the chosen parameters, the critical values $z_{\rm lin}^{\rm crit} = 0.306$ and $z_{\rm circ}^{\rm crit}=0.293$, hence the MQST regime for circularly-polarized condensate is reached sooner [cf. panels (b) and (h) in Fig.~\ref{fig2}, both for $z(0)=0.3$].
 When the polarization is slightly different from linear or circular, the spatial dynamics is qualitatively unchanged: at small $z(0)$ it performs sinusoidal oscillations which become anharmonic when $z(0)$ approaches $z^{\rm crit}$, and at $z(0)>z^{\rm crit}$ the junction is in the MQST regime.
 As $\wp_c(0)$ starts to deviate from 0 or 1, the frequency of oscillations shifts and the amplitude is slightly reduced in all regimes [see Fig.~\ref{fig2}(a--c) and (g--e)].
 Notably, when $\wp_c(0)$ strongly deviates from 0 or 1 (elliptical polarization) and is in the vicinity of $\wp_c^{\rm crit}$, the spatial oscillations are destroyed [see Fig.~\ref{fig2}(d--f)] by the strong influence of the critical behavior in the condensate polarization dynamics.